María Berrío

-Education
+Early life and education

+Berrío grew up in Bogotá, Colombia, with her two brothers.
+During her childhood, it was a dangerous time in Colombia with the drug war and Pablo Escobar.
+Her family would get out of the city and visit their farm on weekends, where it was less dangerous and they had more freedom.

-Berrío was born in Bogotá, Colombia and studied in New York where she received her BFA from Parsons School of Design in 2004 and in 2007 received her MFA from the School of Visual Arts.
-During this time, she mainly trained in charcoal drawing and painting, until she discovered Japanese paper and started incorporating it in her collages during her MFA.
+At 18, Berrío moved to New York where she received her BFA from Parsons School of Design in 2004 and, in 2007, received her MFA from the School of Visual Arts.
+During this time, she mainly trained in charcoal drawing and painting until she discovered Japanese paper and started incorporating it in her collages during her MFA.

 Career

 Her work is included in the collections of the Pérez Art Museum Miami, the Yuz Museum Shanghai, the Pennsylvania Academy of Fine Arts, the National Gallery of Art, and the Whitney Museum of American Art.
 In 2021, Berrío was awarded the Joan Mitchell Fellowship from the Joan Mitchell Foundation.
 Berrío's work was included in the 2022 exhibition Women Painting Women at the Modern Art Museum of Fort Worth.

-In 2023, Berrio presented a major solo show María Berrío: The Children's Crusade at the Institute of Contemporary Art/Boston.
+In 2023, Berrío presented a major solo show María Berrío: The Children's Crusade at the Institute of Contemporary Art/Boston.
 The set of large-scale paintings in the show were part of the series of same time that takes inspiration on contemporary stories of border crossing juxtaposed with the Children’s Crusade of 1212 telling, in which thousands of children pilgrimage through Italy and France to convert Muslims to Christianity.

 Berrío's work is included in the exhibition and accompanying publication Spirit in the Land, organized by and displayed in the Nasher Museum of Art at Duke University in 2023, and traveling to the Pérez Art Museum Miami in 2024.
 The exhibition revolves around the need for coexistence between natural worlds and human life, particularly thinking through the work of artists from North America and the Caribbean.

 Themes

-Berrío’s work often revolves around similar themes.
-Her collages revolve around femininity and women.
+Berrío’s work often revolves around a variety of themes, including nostalgia, fantasy, legends, nature, childhood, immigration, identity, femininity, and current issues.
+Much of this comes from her personal experience as a woman and an immigrant, as well as experiences from her childhood.
+Her collages are commonly centered around femininity and women.
 The work often speaks for itself, showing off a sense of refuge and safety for these womanly figures.
 Berrío bases a lot of the storytelling of her collages as a part of South American folklore, in the way that meshes nature and humans to coexist in a kind of harmony.
 In addition to this type of harmony, Berrío uses her art to shed light on the harsh realities of politics.
 For example, according to art critic Siddhartha Mitter, she has created works that consider migration across the Mexico-United States border in which "Women cluster with animals and birds in scenes that convey the bravery and peril of the migration experience."